-DUI Attorney in Altamonte Springs, FL
+DUI Lawyer in Orange County, FL

 Here is an idea of the penalties you could be facing in Florida for a DUI:

 Penalties for a first DUI are 180 days to a one-year revocation.
 If the offense involves serious injury to another, there is at least a three-year revocation.
 With a first DUI, you can apply for a hardship license before the end of the revocation period.
 As a result of your conviction for a first DUI, you will have to attend DUI School.
 To reinstate your driver’s license, you are required to pass an examination and pay the administrative fees and revocation reinstatement fees.
 You will also need proof of Bodily Injury Coverage through your auto insurance carrier in the amount of $100,000 per person, $300,000 per occurrence, and $50,000 property damage liability on the arrest date; otherwise, proof of liability coverage and a reinstatement fee of up to $500 for subsequent violations will be required.

 Penalties for a second DUI are a little harsher.
 A second offense not within five years from a prior conviction will result in up to a one-year revocation, and you will be unable to apply for a hardship license.
 The full revocation period must be served before requesting driver license reinstatement.
 Penalties for a second DUI within five years will result in a five-year revocation.
 You can apply for a hardship license after serving one year from effective date of revocation.
 DUI School and treatment, if referred, must be completed, and you must have a favorable recommendation from the Special Supervision Services Program to be eligible for a hardship license.